Voltage Divider Calculator 4 Resistors

 What happens if 4 resistors in a circuit are connected in parallel?
 If four resistors are connected in parallel, each resistor provides a separate path for current to flow.
 This results in a lower total resistance compared to any individual resistor in the circuit.

-See also Fire Hose Friction Loss Calculator
+See also Rabbit Cage Calculator

 How many ways can you connect 4 resistors?
 There are various ways to connect 4 resistors in an electrical circuit, including in series, parallel, or combinations of both, depending on the desired electrical characteristics of the circuit.